casy1996/Int-Design/README.md

 * JavaScript
 * HTML5
 * CSS3
+* Node.js
+* EJS
+* Express
+* MongoDB
+* Mongoose

 ## Features
 <img src="" alt="">

-- Users can create an account, enabling favorites page and selling features.
+- Users can view items a gallery of items.
+- Users can see extra details of each item on their own page.
-- Users can view items in the gallery, add to cart, and purchase.
+- Users can create and post their own items to be viewed in the gallery.
+- Form an items show page, users can edit the items information, save it to a favorites page, or delete the item from the gallery.

 ## <a name="design"></a>Design